 - or with monthly installments.

-The highest LTV is typically around 50% so a client better have a ton of equity.
-The LTV directly correlates with the homeowner’s age.
-The older the homeowner the more equity they can access.
+The highest LTV is around 50% so a client better have a ton of equity.
+The LTV is determined by the individual’s age.
+The older the individual, the more equity they can access.

-Reserve Mortgages are often a “need based” loan.
-They can be relatively costly depending on loan amount.
-Points range from $2,500 to $6,000 depending on the loan size.
+Reserve Mortgages are often a “need based” loan programs.
+They can be relatively costly relative to the loan amount.
+The cost of the points charged can range from $2,500 to $6,000 on the loan size.

 Veteran Administration (VA)

-VA loans are for veterans (or surviving spouses of veterans).
-VA allows zero down payment with two exceptions:
+VA home loans are for veterans of the U.S. military (or the surviving spouses of veterans).
+The biggest benefits of VA financing includes: zero down payment, no monthly MI, and flexible underwriting guidelines.

-Property taxes can even be waived with enough disability from the VA.
+A veteran with disability may be able to have the funding fee waived.
+Moreover, a disabled veteran may qualify for property tax deductions.
 The amount of the tax exemption varies by county and depends on the amount of the veteran’s disability.